cmastrangelo/data-integrity/README.md

 # data-integrity
-manages and maintains integrity of soozhub database
+Manages and maintains integrity of soozhub database